Blackburn, a Republican, was the representative for Georgia's 4th congressional district from 1967 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Blackburn is shown as a purple triangle. (analysis methodology)
+Blackburn is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Blackburn sponsored bills primarily in these issue areas:

 Government Operations and Politics (17%) Labor and Employment (17%) Taxation (14%) Private Legislation (14%) International Affairs (10%) Public Lands and Natural Resources (10%) Housing and Community Development (10%) Science, Technology, Communications (7%)

 Some of Blackburn’s most recently sponsored bills include...

 - H.Con.Res.
 676 (93rd): Concurrent resolution to establish a target of $297 billion, for budget outlays ...

 - H.R.
 16917 (93rd): A bill to authorize Benjamin S. Persons to accept appointment as Vice ...

 - H.R.
 16681 (93rd): Eastern Wilderness Areas Act